wju99/Customer_search_app/README.md

 - **Description**: Get a list of all company names from the database.
 - **Response**:
-  - `200`: Returns an array of company names.
+  - `200`: Returns an array of all company names.
   - `500`: Error fetching company names.

 ## Frontend Client